How Opioids Affect the Brain

 Speak with someone today

 People abuse opioid drugs when they take the drug illegally and use the drug for non-medical purposes.
-All opioids are highly addictive, so when a person continues to abuse the drug, they have a higher chance of forming an addiction to the drug.
-If a person develops an addiction to an opioid drug, they will have uncontrollable urges to use the drug, and this will lead to them continually using the drug.
+All opioids are highly addictive, so when a person continues to abuse the drug, they have a higher chance of forming an addiction.
+If a person develops an addiction to an opioid drug, they have uncontrollable urges to use the drug, and this will lead to them continually using the drug.
 Prolonged use of opioid drugs can lead to a variety of health problems, some of which can lead to brain damage.

 Opioids Affect the Brain